mcjazzyfunky/js-surface/README.md

 ### Introduction

-jsSurface is a R&D project to find a pragmatic API that can be used as wrapper API for the actual React and Dyo APIs with the goal to provide a general API that can be used to write React and lightweight components
+js-surface is a R&D project to find a pragmatic API that can be used as wrapper API for the actual React and Dyo APIs with the goal to provide a general API that can be used to write React and lightweight components